gajis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Script that lists environment variables
 5. Script that lists all localvariables and environment variables, and functions
 6. Script that creates a new local variable
+7. Script that creates a new global variable